Ineta Ziemele

-She graduated from the Law Faculty of the University of Latvia in 1993 and continued her studies in Sweden, where she earned a master's degree in International law.
+She graduated from the law faculty of the University of Latvia in 1993 and continued her studies in Sweden, where she earned a master's degree in International law.
 She went on to earn her doctoral degree from University of Cambridge at Wolfson College.
 She has worked as an adviser for the Foreign Affairs Committee of the Saeima and for the Prime Minister of Latvia.
 She also has been a professor at the University of Latvia and the Riga Graduate School of Law.

-On 2 September 2020 she was appointed to be a judge at the Court of Justice of the European Union for the period from 7 September 2020 to 6 October 2024.
+On 2 September 2020 she was appointed as a judge at the Court of Justice of the European Union for the period from 7 September 2020 to 6 October 2024.